Skip to content

 Runs on your shop's own number.

-Pitlane registered a per-shop subaccount and a Sole Proprietor brand in the A2P 10DLC framework so your shop sends from your own dedicated number.
+Pitlane owns the A2P 10DLC carrier registration and provisions a per-shop Twilio subaccount, so your shop sends from your own dedicated local number.
 The customer sees the shop name on every text.
 STOP and HELP work the way carrier rules require.
-You don't deal with any of the carrier paperwork — that registration is owned by Pitlane and applied to every shop at onboarding.
+You file no brand and deal with none of the carrier paperwork.
+The registration is Pitlane's and gets applied to every shop at onboarding.

 How it works.